keyboardio/Kaleidoscope/README.md

-# Keyboardio-LEDEffect-Numlock
+# Keyboardio-Numlock

-This is a plugin for [KeyboardioFirmware][fw], adding an LED effect for when Num-lock is active.
+This is a plugin for [KeyboardioFirmware][fw], that adds a NumLock-specific LED effect, along with a way to toggle to a numpad layer, and apply the effect.

  [fw]: https://github.com/keyboardio/KeyboardioFirmware